-Medical Examination
+Medical Requirements - Medical Examination

 An applicant for a school bus endorsement must be in good physical and mental health, able-bodied, and free from communicable disease.
-As evidence of physical fitness and mental alertness, the applicant must have a medical examination by medical examiners authorized as provided by the Code of Federal Regulations, title 49, chapter 3, part 39, subpart E. The certificate must comply with the form prescribed in Code of Federal Regulations, title 49, section 391.43, paragraph (f).
+As evidence of physical fitness and mental alertness, the applicant must have a medical examination by a certified medical examiner authorized as provided by the Code of Federal Regulations, title 49, section 391.42.
+Details for medical examinations are found in 49 CFR 391.43.
+The medical examiner's certificate must comply with the form prescribed in Code of Federal Regulations, title 49, section 391.43, paragraph (f).

 Each school bus driver is required to pass a medical examination every two years.
 The two year re-examination period starts from the examination date of the most recent medical examiner's certificate submitted by the driver.
-The Department of Public Safety will send a notice to the driver's last known address within 60 days of when the medical examiner's certificate is due to be renewed.
-The medical examiner's certificate can be obtained from the Driver and Vehicle Services Website at dvs.dps.mn.gov.
+The Department of Public Safety will send a notice to the driver's last known address 60 days prior to the expiration date of the medical examiner's certificate or waiver that is on file in the driver's record.

-The driver must fax or mail the completed medical examiner's certificate to the Driver and Vehicle Services CDL Unit or submit in person at a location that accepts driver license applications.
-It must be received on or before the expiration of the last medical examiner's certificate that is on file with the department.
+The driver must fax or mail the completed Commercial Driver License Medical Self-certification Form and their valid medical examiner's certificate to the Driver and Vehicle Services CDL Unit or submit in person at a location that accepts driver license applications.
+It must be received on or before the expiration of the last medical examiner's certificate that is on file with the department to keep CDL driving privileges valid.

-If the driver does not pass the medical examination or return the medical examiner's certificate within two years of the date of the last examination, the commissioner of public safety will notify the driver that their CDL privileges are no longer valid.
-If the CDL is downgraded because of a failure to submit the required medical examiner's certificate, the driver may reapply for the school bus endorsement within one year by submitting a new medical examiner's certificate.
+If a driver does not pass the medical examination or submit the medical examiner's certificate within two years of the date of the last examination, the commissioner of public safety will notify the driver that their CDL privileges are no longer valid.
+If the CDL is downgraded because of failure to submit the required medical examiner's certificate, the driver may reinstate their CDL and endorsements within one year by submitting a valid medical examiner's certificate.
 If downgraded or voluntarily surrendered for more than one year, the driver must retake the applicable CDL knowledge and road tests and reapply for the CDL.

 Waiver of Physical Qualifications.
-An individual who does not meet the physical qualifications for a school bus endorsement may request a waiver from the commissioner of public safety.
-More information may be obtained from the Driver and Vehicle Services Website at dvs.dps.mn.gov, or by contacting the CDL Unit at (651) 297-5029.
+An individual who does not meet the physical qualifications for a CDL with a school bus endorsement may request a waiver from the commissioner of public safety.
+More information may be obtained from the DVS Website at:

+https://dps.mn.gov/divisions/dvs/forms-documents/Pages/drivers-license-forms.aspx or by contacting the CDL Unit at (651) 297-5029.